Bert-Proesmans/nothing-phone/README.md

     - Open Magisk app
     - Tap "Uninstall Magisk"
     - Tap "Restore images"
-- Start the update from the builtin updater application
+- Open the builtin updater application and start the update
     - !
-DO NOT REBOOT
+DO NOT REBOOT!
     - Go back to the Magisk app when the updater asks to reboot the phone
 - Re-root updated bootloader
     - Open Magisk app
     - Next to the "Magisk" title, tap "Install"
     - Choose "Install to inactive slot (after OTA)"
     - Tap "Let's go"
-    - Tap "Reboot" after patching completes
+    - Wait for DONE
+- Open the builtin updater application and reboot the phone
+    - NOW you tap the button to reboot your phone

 > [!TIP]